dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 ![gRPC and HTTP/REST calls in eShopOnContainers](./media/service-invocation/eshopondapr.png)

 1. The front-end still uses HTTP/REST to call the API Gateway.
-2. The Envoy API Gateway forwards requests to the `invoke` API of its sidecar to use Dapr service invocation to make calls to the HTTP/REST APIs of the aggregator and back-end services.
+2. The Envoy API Gateway forwards HTTP requests to its Dapr sidecar which invokes either the sidecar services iether for the aggregator service or back-end services.
 3. The Web Shopping Aggregator service uses the Dapr .NET SDK to call the HTTP/REST APIs of the back-end services.

 Out-of-the box, Dapr implements all calls between sidecars with gRPC.
 So even if you're invoking a remote service with HTTP/REST, you still get gRPC performance benefits for the calls between the sidecars.

-Architecturally speaking, the sidecar calls matter most for performance in a real-world scenario because sidecars often are located on different machines.
+> Architecturally speaking, the sidecar calls matter most for performance in a real-world scenario because sidecars often are located on different machines.

 > Note that the Service Invocation building block acts as a bridge between protocols.
 Calls to and from the sidecars use either gRPC or HTTP protocols.
 Therefore, services can communicate using HTTP, gRPC or a combination of both.